httptoolkit/http-encoding/README.md

 * Brotli
 * Zstandard

 All encoding names are case-insensitive (although lowercase is generally standard).
-The 'identity', 'amz-1.0', 'none', 'text', 'binary' and 'utf-8' encodings (no-op encodings) are all supported as no-op encodings, passed through with no en/decoding at all.
+The 'identity', 'amz-1.0', 'none', 'text', 'binary', 'utf8' and 'utf-8' encodings are all supported as no-op encodings, passed through with no en/decoding at all.
 Only 'identity' is standard, but the others are all in common use regardless.

 Found a codec used in real-world HTTP that isn't supported?
 Open an issue!